-As part of obtaining reasonable assurance about whether the Trinity Public Utilities District's financial statements are free of material misstatement, I performed tests of its compliance with certain provisions of laws, regulations contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of the financial statement amounts.
-However, providing an opinion on compliance with those provisions was not an objective of my audit and, accordingly, I do not express such an opinion.
-The results of my tests disclosed no instances of noncompliance or other matters that are required to be reported under Governmental Auditing Standards.
+As part of obtaining reasonable assurance about whether Trinity Public Utilities District's financial statements are free from material misstatement, I performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+However, providing an opinion on compliance with those provisions was not an objective of my audit, and accordingly, I do not express such an opinion.
+The results of my tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.